-Victims are targeted online as well as sold online and there exist many adult escort sites on the Internet, filled with solicitation ads from CSEC victims.
+Sex trafficking victims are often targeted and sold online.
+Using technology, traffickers can reach a far broader audience and sex purchasers have increased anonymity.
+There are countless adult escort sites on the Internet, filled with solicitation ads from CSEC victims.
 The internet increases the transitory nature of CSEC cases, making it more difficult for law enforcement to:

 Children are not prostitutes, they are sexually exploited minors.

-The men who have sex with these minors are not "Johns," they are child rapists.
+The men who have sex with these minors are not 'Johns', they are child rapists.